Manage backups of your public records

 Recordkeeping considerations

-- individual records can be extracted
+- individual public records can be extracted

 You may need to consider: